aws-samples/amazon-mq-workshop/labs/lab-8.md

 ...
 ```

 Select the upper-right terminal.
-Run the following command to start a receiver using the `Stomp` protocol (first replace `<Stomp single connection url>` with your current broker value):
+Run the following command to start a receiver using the `Stomp` protocol (first replace `<Stomp single connection url>` with your current broker value.
+You find this value on the details page of your Amazon MQ broker in the **Connections** section.):

 **NOTES for STOMP client**
 * This client doesn't support the failover connection url.
 You have to provide the Stomp connection url for the active broker, like `stomp+ssl://b-4e4bfd69-7b83-4a27-9faf-4684cfa80443-1.mq.eu-central-1.amazonaws.com:61614`.